• Skip to main content

 Who does not love a classic bolognese sauce with a meaty texture and deep flavor?
 This tofu bolognese is made vegetarian, but I promise you won't miss the meat at all!

-I actually posted a bolognese sauce early into my blogging life, but knew for a while that I wanted to revisit the recipe to boost the flavor.
+I actually posted a bolognese sauce early into my blogging life, but I knew for a while that I wanted to revisit the recipe to boost the flavor.
 Especially the tofu bits, I knew they could be more flavorful with a more meaty feeling.

 Then, I came across these tofu crumbles from A couple's cook and it was such the perfect inspiration I needed for this recipe.
 The tofu is simply crumbled using fingers and then, the pieces are tossed in a bunch of spices before roasting in a pan to inject them with extra flavor.
-It really make a whole lot of difference to the overall taste of the bolognese sauce.
+It really makes a whole lot of difference to the overall taste of the bolognese sauce.
 Plus, the tofu bits roast before diving into the tomato sauce, which makes this bolognese more interesting in texture.

 Front angle view on a bowl filled with linguini and topped with a vegan bolognese made with tofu and a marinara sauce.